lgmorand/workshop-aca/_entries/02-06 Conclusion.md

 The Azure Container Apps application lifecycle revolves around revisions.
 A revision being an immutable snapshot of a container app.
 When you deploy a container app, the first revision is automatically created.
 More revisions are created as containers change, or any adjustments are made to the configuration.

-> You can delete the Azure Container Environments because we are going to create new ones.

 Let's move forward with a more complex scenario around the concepts revolving around Microservices Architecture.